A comprehensive guide to the best food in Thailand.

 Tom Kha Gai Soup: A rich and creamy soup made with coconut milk and chicken

-Som Tam: A refreshing salad made of shredded green papaya, tomatoes, string beans, carrots, peanuts, and a light, sweet and spicy sauce
+Som Tam: A spicy green papaya salad made of shredded green papaya, tomatoes, string beans, carrots, peanuts, and a light, sweet and spicy sauce and lime juice

 Yum Pla Duk Foo: A salad composed of crispy fried catfish and chilled green mango strips